 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

-Weakness of the system of examination are recognized in SER

-More transparency of evaluation is needed

-Serious changes are needed in assurance of quality in examination process

-Recommendations for improvement:

-New assessment methods to introduce in teaching process like OSCE stations.are not introduced.
-There is a high percentage of drop out of students (35%) especially in the first 2 years of education which might be reasoned through the possibility of the students to move examinations from the first to the second year.
-It is recommended to define a regulation that all exams have to be passed in the first year before starting the second year.

-The continual assessment of the students during the study process on all courses should beis regulated in that way that students can collect credits which count for the final exams (at least 350%).
-Final exam is bringing 70 %.
+Weakness of the system of examination are recognized.
+There are just written or oral exams, practical exams should be introduced.
+More transparency of evaluation is needed.
+New assessment methods are partly introduced by younger staff.
+The continual assessment of the students during the study process on all courses is regulated in that way that students can collect credits which count for the final exams (30%).
+Final exam counts for 70 %.
 Commissions are organized for examining of students what is good for transparency of the process.
-Passing rate is from the first and second year around 70% and from second to third year 50-60%.
+Passing rates forthe first and second year is around 70% and from second to third year 50-60%.

 Indicator 4.2 Practical Training